 The AF uses the N5 Npcf_PolicyAuthorization (TS29.514) procedure or the N33 Nnef_AFSessionWithQoS (TS29.122) procedure to request QoS allocation for the session.

 These methods are extended to add support for signaling the PDU Set and EoB marking to the PCF.

-The MediaSubComponent data type is extended as follows: